lintonylin/Data-Visualization-Final-Project/README.md

  * Task 1: Build a world map with country borders.
     * Week 1, estimate 5 hours
- * Task 2: Pin the location(City) of missions on the map, create a pie chart(raw) for each city.
+ * Task 2: Pin the location(Country) of missions on the map, create a pie chart(raw) for each country.
     * Week 2, estimate 8 hours
  * Task 3: Refine pie charts, add "status mission" information.
 Using color hue for status categories.
 Using size of pie chart for the number of missions.
-Adding tooltip to show each company's name, city, country, missions and success rate.
+Adding tooltip to show each company's name, country, missions and success rate.
     * Week 3-4, estimate 12 hours
  * Task 4: Add Timeline, the "CrossFilter" will be my target.
 Thus, we can select to show information of one year or several years.
     * Week 4-5, estimate 36 hours